LCSB-BioCore/COBREXA.jl/docs/src/concepts/4_wrappers.md

 As the main benefit of the approach, creating model variants using the wrapper approach is usually more efficient than recomputing the models in place.
-The wrappers are thin, and if all values can get computed and materialied only once the model data is actually needed, we may save a great amount of computing power.
+The wrappers are thin, and if all values can get computed and materialized only once the model data is actually needed, we may save a great amount of computing power.